 -

-Use an Appropriate Brush –
+Use An Appropriate Brush –

 Purchase a toothbrush with soft bristles to avoid damaging your teeth.